CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 ## Keyed Encounters

-All the encounters in this part of the adventure correspond to the map of Wave Echo Cave.
+All the encounters in this part of the adventure correspond to the map of Tide Echo Cavern.

 ```
 BOOMING WAVES

-Every exceptional dungeon has distinguishing features that make it unique, and Wave Echo Cave is no exception.
+Every exceptional dungeon has distinguishing features that make it unique, and Tide Echo Cavern is no exception.
 Throughout the mine, there is a rhythmic sound of thunderous waves that reverberates, causing the very ground beneath to shudder.
 These waves come roughly every two minutes, intensifying as one moves northeast.

-While Wave Echo Cave is far from the ocean, a water-filled cavern deep within the mine is connected to an underground hot spring.
+While Tide Echo Cavern is far from the ocean, a water-filled cavern deep within the mine is connected to an underground hot spring.
 This spring continuously overflows, creating a surge that slams into a narrow funnel, producing a noise resembling crashing waves.
 On occasion, you should describe this sound to the players.
 It will pique their curiosity and draw them towards its source, naturally enticing them to venture deeper into the mine.
 ```

 **1. CAVE ENTRANCE**

-Whether the characters are following Burrowbard's map or have received directions to Wave Echo Cave from another source, their initial approach leads them to a narrow tunnel concealed within the Sword Mountain foothills.
+Whether the characters are following Burrowbard's map or have received directions to Tide Echo Cavern from another source, their initial approach leads them to a narrow tunnel concealed within the Sword Mountain foothills.

 ```
 The entrance tunnel opens into a large cavern supported by a natural rock pillar and containing three stalagmites.
 Behind the rock column in the western part of the cave are three bedrolls and an assortment of everyday supplies such as sacks of flour, bags of salt, casks of salted meat, lanterns, flasks of lamp oil, pickaxes, shovels, and other equipment.
 Amidst these supplies lies the body of a deceased molekin miner, who has been lifeless for at least a week.